 Medicare is designed to assist individuals with lower incomes and those who face obstacles in accessing healthcare.

-Certain medical conditions, undocumented immigrants, and individuals who are blind or disabled may not qualify for coverage through private insurance markets in their states.
-In such cases, they might consider enrolling in Medicare, depending on their financial circumstances and the specific resources available in their state.
+Certain medical conditions, undocumented immigrants, and blind or disabled individuals may not qualify for coverage through private insurance markets in their states.
+Depending on their financial circumstances and the specific resources available in their state, they might consider enrolling in Medicare.

 Coverage through a Medicare Advantage plan